Practice

 • Developmental differences including ASD, ADHD, or learning needs

-If you’re unsure whether therapy is the right step, you’re welcome to get in touch to talk things through.
+If you are unsure whether therapy is the right step, you are welcome to get in touch to talk things through.

 What Play Therapy Is

-Play therapy is a developmentally appropriate form of psychotherapy that uses play as the primary medium of communication.
-Grounded in child development, attachment theory, and relational neuroscience, it enables children to express and process internal experiences through symbolism, metaphor, and interaction.
+Play therapy is a form of psychotherapy that uses play as the primary way children communicate and process experience.
+Grounded in child development, attachment theory, and neuroscience, it helps children express feelings and work through experiences in ways that match their stage of development.

-Within a safe, attuned therapeutic relationship, play therapy supports emotional regulation, integration of experience, and developmental growth, particularly for children who may not yet have the verbal capacity to articulate their inner world.
+Within a safe therapeutic relationship, play therapy can support emotional regulation, integration of experience, and developmental growth, especially for children who may not yet have the words to explain their inner world.

 How Play Therapy Works